openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 3. Transformations which normalize operations inputs according to the specification.
 4. Final optimization transformations.

-The graph structure during the back phase is the same as as during the middle phase.
+A graph structure during the back phase is the same as during the middle phase.
 There is no difference in writing middle and back transformations.

+More information on how to develop back transformations and dedicated API description is provided in the [Back Phase Transformations](#back-phase-transformations).

 ### Intermediate Representation Emitting <a name="ir-emitting"></a>
-The last phase of the model conversion is Intermediate Representation Emitting.
-Model Optimizer performs the following most notable steps:
+The last phase of a model conversion is the Intermediate Representation emitting.
+Model Optimizer performs the following
+steps:

-1. Iterates over all operation nodes in the graph and checks that all have attribute `type` set.
+1. Iterates over all operation nodes in the graph and checks that all nodes have attribute `type` set.
 This attribute defines the operation type and used in the Inference Engine to instantiate proper operation from the [opset](@ref openvino_docs_ops_opset) specified in the `version` attribute of the node.
-If some node does not have attribute `type` or its values is `None` then the Model Optimizer exits with an error.
+If some node does not have attribute `type` or its values is equal to `None` then the Model Optimizer exits with an error.
-2. Performs type inference of all operations in the graph similar to the shape inference.
-The inferred data types are saved to the node attributes in the IR.
+2. Performs type inference of graph operations similar to the shape inference.
+Inferred data types are saved to a port attributes in the IR.
 3. Performs topological sort of the graph and changes `id` attribute of all operation nodes to be sequential integer values starting from 0.
 4. Saves all Constants values to the `.bin` file.
-Constants with the same values are shared among different operations.
+Constants with the same value are shared among different operations.
-5. Generates `.xml` file defining the graph structure.
-The information about operation inputs and outputs are prepared uniformly for all operations regardless of its type.
-The attributes to be dumped and how they are represented in the XML file is defined with the `backend_attrs` or `supported_attrs`.
-For more information on how the operation attributes are saved to XML refer to the [Model Optimizer Operation](#extension-operation).
+5. Generates `.xml` file defining a graph structure.
+The information about operation inputs and outputs are prepared uniformly for all operations regardless of their type.
+A list of attributes to be saved to an `.xml` file is defined with the `backend_attrs()` or `supported_attrs()` of the `Op` class used for a graph node instantiation.
+For more information on how the operation attributes are saved to XML refer to the function `prepare_emit_ir()` in the `mo/pipeline/common.py` file and [Model Optimizer Operation](#extension-operation).

-For more information about the Intermediate Representation Emitting process refer to the function `prepare_emit_ir` in the `mo/pipeline/commom.py` file.

 ## Graph Traversal and Modification Using `Port`s and `Connection`s <a name="graph-ports-and-conneсtions"></a>
-There are 3 layers of a graph traversal and transformation API in the Model Optimizer:
+There are three APIs for a graph traversal and transformation used in the Model Optimizer:
 1. The API provided with the `networkx` Python library for the `networkx.MultiDiGraph` class which is the base class for the `mo.graph.graph.Graph` object.
 Refer to the [Model Representation in Memory](#model-representation-in-memory) for more details.
 For example, the following methods belong to this API level: `graph.add_edges_from([list])`, `graph.add_node(x, attrs)`, `graph.out_edges(node_id)` etc where `graph` is a an instance of the `networkx.MultiDiGraph` class. **This is the lowest-level API and its usage should be avoided in the Model Optimizer transformations**.
 2. The API built around the `mo.graph.graph.Node` class.
-The `Node` class is the primary class to work with graph nodes and their attributes. **However some of the `Node` methods are not recommended to use and some functions defined in the `mo.graph.graph` have been deprecated**.
-Examples of such methods and functions which are:
+The `Node` class is the primary class to work with graph nodes and their attributes. **There are some `Node` class methods not recommended to use and some functions defined in the `mo.graph.graph` have been deprecated**.
+Examples of such methods and functions are:
 `node.in_node(y)`, `node.out_node(x)`, `node.get_outputs()`, `node.insert_node_after(n1, y)`, `create_edge(n1, n2)` etc.
 Refer to the `mo/graph/graph.py` for more details.
-3. The high-level called Model Optimizer Graph API which uses `mo.graph.graph.Graph`, `mo.graph.port.Port` and `mo.graph.connection.Connection` classes.
+3. The high-level API called Model Optimizer Graph API which uses `mo.graph.graph.Graph`, `mo.graph.port.Port` and `mo.graph.connection.Connection` classes.
 For example, the following methods belong to this API level:
 `node.in_port(x)`, `node.out_port(y)`,  `port.get_connection()`, `connection.get_source()`,
-`connection.set_destination(dest_port)` etc. **This is the recommended API to be used in the Model Optimizer transformations**.
+`connection.set_destination(dest_port)` etc. **This is the recommended API to be used in the Model Optimizer transformations and operations implementation**.

 The main benefit of using Model Optimizer Graph API is that it hides some internal implementation details (the fact that the graph contains data nodes), provides API to perform safe and predictable graph manipulations and adds operation